Inter Milan: Comeback and unprecedented treble (2004–2011)

 Leonardo started with 30 points from 12 games, with an average of 2.5 points per game, better than his predecessors Benítez and Mourinho.
 On 6 March 2011, Leonardo set a new Italian Serie A record by collecting 33 points in 13 games; the previous record was 32 points in 13 games, made by Fabio Capello in the 2004–05 season.
 Leonardo led the club to the quarter-finals of the Champions League, after having defeated Bayern Munich once again in Round of 16, recovering from a 0–1 home defeat with a 2–3 win in Munich, with decisive goals from Sneijder and Goran Pandev, before subsequently losing to Schalke 04; Inter ended the season second in Serie A and won the Coppa Italia title.
 At the end of the season, however, he resigned, and was followed by new managers Gian Piero Gasperini, Claudio Ranieri (who qualified Inter for Round of 16 of UCL) and Andrea Stramaccioni, all hired during the following season.
 Inter finished sixth place in the championship, ending a Serie A record of ten consecutive qualifications for the Champions League, and their first season without a trophy since 2003–2004.

 Changes in ownership (2011–2019)

-Samuel Eto'o in 2010-2011 season scored a career-high 37 goals, scoring in Fifa Club World Cup Final, two goals in Supercoppa Italiana final and in Coppa Italia final.
+Samuel Eto'o scored a career-high 37 goals in the 2010–11 season, including in the FIFA Club World Cup final, twice in the Supercoppa Italiana final and in the Coppa Italia final.